jaystary/jaystary/README.md

 - 🌍 I'm mostly active around Kubernetes and Kubeflow
 - 💬 Ask me about **Open Source Machine Learning** and its ecosystem, **Kubernetes**, **ML Lifecycle Optimization**, **Soup Dumplings** and the 🌌

-- ⚡️ Fun facts: ⛳ Hole in counter: 1
+- ⛳ Hole in counter: 1

 - 🌱 Motto: Eat first ask later - it broadens my perspective